 The best way to answer the question, “What is an adjective complement?” is to show it in sentences.
 Following are sentences with the adjective complement underlined.
 Remember that the adjective precedes the adjective complement.

-Now that you know the answer to “What is an adjective complement?” you might also want to know there are subject complements, object complements, and verb complements.
+There are subject complements, object complements, and verb complements.
 Subject and object complements can be one or more words and verb complements are a phrase or clause, like the adjective complement.

 A subject complement comes after a linking verb, like: is, are, was, become, seem, grow, taste, smell, and feel.
 Examples are: “Whales are beautiful”, “She is the star”, “The food smells delicious”, “The flowers grow taller each day” and “I am on the roof.”
 Sometimes a verb can act as an adjective.
 One example is: “The crystals are not completely formed.”